ShemaAxel/LocationSuggestion/README.md

 ================================

-=> RUN the index.js to start the application
+=> RUN the index.js to start the application or just type nodemon in the project root dirctory
 NB: View the console to see which port the application is running on

+=> RUNNING test: npm test

-=> You can test the API using POSTMAN or an other tool
+=> You can test the API using POSTMAN or any other tool

 Request Example: http://localhost:3000/suggestions/Ang/2.554545/-12.151511